fsvreddit/automodmail/redditWiki.md

 Like with AutoModerator, "highest priority" means the rule with the highest numeric value, so Priority 10 would run before Priority 1, and rules without priority would run before Priority -1.

+## Moderator Exemptions

+Rules will not match if a moderator writes in to their own sub's modmail unless this is specified against the rule.

+`moderators_exempt: false`

+If you specify `moderators_exempt: true`, this will behave as if `moderators_exempt` isn't specified at all.

 ## Actions to take

 If all checks on a rule pass, there are a number of actions that can be taken: `reply`, `mute` and `archive`.